KrishOnGH/shitpost.video/readme.md

 ## Setup

 1. Rename `.env.text` in the `common resources` directory to `.env` and add your real credentials.
+2. Download Image Magik and FFMPEG and replace the Image Magik exe link in "common resources/generate_video.py"
-2. If using the autopost server, replace `ytClientSecrets.json` with your actual Google API client secrets.
+3. If using the autopost server, replace `ytClientSecrets.json` with your actual Google API client secrets.

 ## Running the Web Client